Decision making factors for interim orders

 The panel conducts this balancing exercise with the three grounds of the interim order test in mind.
 When considering the three grounds, the panel would need to bear in mind the following:

 • For an interim order to be considered necessary for the protection of the public, it is not enough for the panel to consider that an interim order is merely desirable.
-The panel must be satisfied that there is a real risk to patients, colleagues or other members of the public if an order is not made.
+The panel must be satisfied that there is a real risk to people receiving care, colleagues or other members of the public if an order is not made.

-• It is a significant step to place restrictions on a professional’s practice on the basis that it is in that person’s own interests.
+• It is a significant step to place restrictions on a nurse, midwife or nursing associate's practice on the basis that it is in that person’s own interests.
 The panel would have to very carefully assess the risk of harm to that individual, including the likelihood and seriousness, and balance that against any other competing interests the person might have.

 If the panel concludes that an interim order is required in a particular case, it will then need to give careful consideration to what kind of restriction is required, bearing in the mind that any interim order should be proportionate to the risk identified in that particular case.